 Keep scrolling to browse through some of our favorite short hairstyles from real weddings.

 This bride paired a deep side part and romantically sweeping side bang with her short lengths for a mountaintop celebration in Aspen, Colorado.
+Graduated crops with longer length toward the front provide tons of room to play with styling.
+"Long pixies can even be braided back," notes Pitt.

 Romantic curls work on any hair length.
 Fashion designer Carly Cushnie left her coils longer on top with the sides cut extra short.
 The results are tons of sexy volume and height that contribute to an effortlessly playful look.